 This article continues to explore the challenges of experiential marketing impressions and how to count them.
-In this article, we’ll cover onsite impressions.
+In this article, we’ll cover onsite impression counting methods.

 Gathering Onsite Impressions Data

-These are the impressions you generated from being onsite in the first place.
+These are the impressions you generate from being onsite in the first place.
 Onsite impressions really have to do with your sponsorship package, your signage, and then how that signage or that footprint presence relates to the foot traffic at the venue.
-Onsite impressions are often called event impressions.
+Similarly, onsite impressions are often called event impressions.
 They’re the same thing and follow an identical onsite impression counting method.

 (You can listen to the full podcast episode below.)

-To keep things simple, we’re going to start with getting an accurate event attendance.
-You can get that from the venue manager, it’s going to be a little exaggerated in most cases, all due respect to the venue managers out there.
+To keep things simple, we’re going to start with getting accurate event attendance.
+You can get that from the venue manager.
+It’s going to be a little exaggerated in most cases, all due respect to the venue managers out there.
 There are other ways of getting more accurate event attendance.

 Sometimes if you’re at a large event, the local police are going to have some accurate information.
 It’s common in municipalities to require a police officer onsite for every X number of people in attendance (often north of 20,000).
 Occasionally, the press will be able to cite specific numbers and where those numbers came from.